Exact Black Hole Solutions in Bumblebee Gravity with Lightlike or Spacelike VEVS: THERMODYNAMICS

 where $r_h$ denotes the event horizon radius of the black hole.
 The horizon electric potential is defined by $\Phi_{\text{bh}} = -({\xi_H}^{a} A_{a})\big|_{S_h}$, yielding

 The electric charge is given by

 as displayed in Eq.~\eqref{e2}.
 On the other hand, the Wald entropy is given by

 where $\epsilon _{ab}$ denotes the bi-normal vector associated with the Killing horizon.
 For the special case $\xi= \kappa/2$ and $b_{t}(r) = \alpha + \beta/{r}$, the thermodynamic results remain consistent.
 Within the extended Iyer-Wald formalism, the general form of the first law is given by Eq.~\eqref{eq_ExFirstLawGen}.
-However, for the specific gravitational model and black hole solutions considered in this work, the Wald entropy $S_W$ must be replaced by the thermodynamic entropy